NotoriousArnav/MarkdownEditor/README.md

 ## Features
 - Supports Github, Notion, Dev.to and Medium markdown flavors
+- Supports External Themes via External URL (*though, the dev will need to read the Editor Source Code to understand how*)
 - ~Meth~ Math Support
 - File Sharing Support ( Thanks [@hect1k](https://github.com/hect1k) ) )
 - Allows exporting to PDF and HTML